AlaskaAirlines/auro-dropdown/README.md

 # Dropdown

-`<auro-dropdown>` is an experimental [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) only available as a PRE RELEASE.
-Users of this element understand the risks of using a pre-released version of this element.

 The `auro-dropdown` component is a trigger and dropdown element combination intended to be used with dropdown content that is interactive. `auro-dropdown` is content agnostic and any valid HTML can be placed in either the trigger or the dropdown.

 _Note: if the dropdown content in your implementation is not interactive (e.g. a tooltip) [auro-popover](http://auro.alaskaair.com/components/auro/popover) may better serve your needs._